majidsgit/majidsgit/README.md

 - 🔭 I’m currently working on **Awesome Projects** to learn more.

-- 🌱 I’m currently learning **Objective-C, UIKit, SwiftUI, Combine and many more!**

 - 👨‍💻 All of my projects are available at [https://github.com/majidsgit](https://github.com/majidsgit)

 - 💬 Ask me about **iOS, Swift, SwiftUI**